 While more and more states are moving toward either permitting medical marijuana or the outright legalization, the drug is still illegal under federal law.
-Despite states softening their marijuana laws, the U.S. government recently reaffirmed its classification of marijuana as a Schedule 1 drug.
+Despite states softening their marijuana laws, the US government reaffirmed its classification of marijuana as a Schedule 1 drug.
 So-called “hard drugs” like heroin and LSD are also classified as schedule 1 drugs.

 Further complicating things is that about half of the states have varying degrees of legality, while other are have passed less-strict laws but have yet to implement them.
 It’s a confusing patchwork of guidelines, but the one thing that can’t be denied is that marijuana can potentially be lucrative for investors.

 No matter how you look at it, the trends show that more people are getting access to marijuana — especially of the medical variety.
 There are more than 1.2 million legal medical marijuana patients in the U.S.

 Recreational use amongst teens is also popular, which is why opponents aren’t rushing to legalize the drug.
 A recent study found that 58.2% of 12th graders have used marijuana in the past year, and there are serious concerns about the addiction and other health risks.

 Despite that rise in marijuana’s popularity, the merits of investing in medical marijuana aren’t so clear-cut from a financial and perhaps even moral standpoint.
 Here’s what you need to know.

 Avoid the Penny Stocks